kayleegeorge/kayleegeorge.github.io/index.md

-I'm a Symbolic Systems major at Stanford University.
-I've been a product manager intern at DreamBox Learning, Tesla, and Microsoft.
-I spend a lot of time deciding being indecisive at restaurants and thinking about the future.
+Howdy!
+Welcome to my site 👋

+### Boring Facts
+* Symbolic Systems major at Stanford University.
+* Product Manager intern at DreamBox Learning, Tesla, Microsoft.
+* Born and raised in the California Bay Area.

-#### Quick Facts
+### Fun-ish Facts
 * Coffee addict.
 Favorite drink is Philtered Soul Cold Bew at Philz.
 * Love the outdoors.
-Hit me up with backpacking or camping recommendations.
+Hit me up with backpacking or camping recs.
-* Currently reading Sapiens.
+* Currently reading Sapiens (highly recommend).
 * I love food.
 Good food with good company is a good pairing.
-* Favorite artist is Still Woozy.
-* If you don't like pineapple on pizza, then you're wrong.
+* I dance on Alliance, a Stanford hip-hop team.

+### Experience

 > Contact me at krgeorge [at] stanford [dot] edu